- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

 We can assist students with any questions regarding hiring requirements, payroll, taxes, forms, timecards, rates of pay and pay dates.

 Once hiring paperwork is completed, the student will be entered into the online timecard system, and the timecard will remain open during the pay period.
 New timecards will automatically be generated each pay period.
 Students should record their hours on the timecard and finalize the timecard by the due date.
 Due date is usually 5:00 p.m. on the Monday before the pay date.

-Students will not be paid timely if they do not record hours in a timely manner.
+Students will not be paid on schedule if they do not record hours in a timely manner.
 Other reasons for non-pay include:

 - your supervisor has not approved the timecard